Arm#

 degrees |

-The target orientation angle in degrees. |
+The target orientation angle, in degrees. |

 when started

-if <[Arm1 v] move end effector to [roll v] [40] degrees?>>
+if <[Arm1 v] move end effector to [roll v] [40] degrees?> then

-Arm increment orientation?#
+arm increment orientation?#

 <[Arm1 v] increment orientation by [pitch v] [0] degrees?>